Thrombophilia is a disorder in the clotting of blood or coagulation that can cause thrombosis: blood clots that form and block blood vessels.

 Hereditary or genetic thrombophilia

-Hereditary thrombophilias are due to mutations in the genes of coagulation factors or to the lack of physiological anticoagulants that regulate thrombin formation.
+Hereditary thrombophilias occur due to mutations in the genes of coagulation factors or to the lack of physiological anticoagulants that regulate thrombin formation.

 In the following section we will name the most common genetic alterations that cause this type of thrombophilia: